5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 	3. Next, enable "#PciRoot(0x0)/Pci(0x2,0x0) 1366x768 px" by deleting the leading `#` and the description ` 1366x768 px` after the bracket, so that it looks this: `PciRoot(0x0)/Pci(0x2,0x0)`.

 	**HINT**: If your screen turns off during boot, you are using the wrong Framebuffer-Patch!
 - **CPU**: The `SSDT-PM.aml` inside the ACPI Folder is for an **Intel i7 3630QM**.
-If you use a differnt CPU, disable it for now and create your own using `ssdtPRGEN` in Post-Install.
+If you use a differnt CPU model, disable it for now and create your own using `ssdtPRGEN` in Post-Install.
 (See 'Fixing CPU Power Management' in the 'Post-Install Section')
 - **SMBIOS**: Create SMBIOS infos using GenSMBIOS and add the data to `PlatformInfo > Generic`.
 Depending on the macOS version you are using, a different setting for `SystemProductName` is required:
 	- For macOS High Sierra to Catalina: `MacBookPro10,1`
 	- For macOS Big Sur: `MaBookPro11,1`